Donations

 Humanized Mouse Model for VEDS

 Construction of the DNA vector is completed for the normal and the VEDS mutation.
 In October 2025, the vectors were inserted into the mouse embryonic stem cells.
-December 2025 we have several mice born with the wild type gene and a mouse is pregnant with hopefully the mutant gene.
-More in 3 weeks!
+In December 2025, we had several mice born with the wild type gene.
+Two pups were born in January 2026 with the mutation.
+Breeding is happening now!

 Every contribution helps fuel hope and progress